sarthak2443/sarthak2443/README.md

-### Hi there 👋
+### Hi there 👋 I am Sarthak Atlasia
-This is Sarthak Atlasia, welcoming you to my Github profile.
+Welcoming you to my Github profile.

-I am a web developer and currently pursuing Bachelor of Technology in major Electronics and Telecommunication from Shri G.S institute of Technology and Science, Indore.
+- 🔭 **I’m currently pursuing Bachelor of Technology in major Electronics and Telecommunication from SGSITS, Indore.**
+- 👯 **I’m a Web Developer .**
+- 🌱 **I’m currently learning Data Structures and Algorithm .**

 <!--
 **sarthak2443/sarthak2443** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.